FranzZemen/re/ts-src/quick-start.md

 We will cover the Execution Context in more detail elsewhere.
 Suffice it to say for now that if it is omitted, the default implementation logger will be the console.

-### The Re.Engine
+### The Rules.Engine

-The Re.Engine is a singleton of type Rules (plural).
+The Rules.Engine is a singleton of type Rules (plural).
 It is not possible to create another instance of Rules within a process space as its constructor is private.

-The Re.Engine contains APIs to impact its schema or to impact rule constructs that are not part of its schema.
+The Rules.Engine contains APIs to impact its schema or to impact rule constructs that are not part of its schema.
-The schema of the Re.Engine is a list of Applications (below).
+The schema of the Rules.Engine is a list of Applications (below).

-There are two ways to utilize the Re.Engine, and they can be used interchangeably.
-The first is to keep all rule constructs in a separate place and execute them through the Re.Engine and other various constructs, define below.
-The second is to add them to the overall Re.Engine schema and execute them from there.
+There are two ways to utilize the Rules.Engine, and they can be used interchangeably.
+The first is to keep all rule constructs in a separate place and execute them through the Rules.Engine and other various constructs, define below.
+The second is to add them to the overall Rules.Engine schema and execute them from there.
 The choice of approach is up to the user, but both have merit.

-We already covered one important Re.Engine API:
+We already covered one important Rules.Engine API:

 #### Execute a single Rule